-streamtab must be defined as "prefixinfo", where prefix is the value of the prefix field in the master.d file for this driver.
+streamtab must be defined as "prefixinfo", where prefix is the value of the prefix specified in the config file for this driver.
 The values in name and ID fields in the module_info should be unique in the system.
 The name field is a hook for future expansion and is not currently used.
 The ID is currently used only in logging and tracing (see Chapter 6 in the Primer).
 For the example in this chapter, the ID is zero.
-Note that, as in character I/O drivers, extern variables are assigned values in the master.d file when configuring drivers or modules (see Appendix E).